 This objective provides funding to perform maintenance work on wells or springs in the NGWMN to ensure that data are of high quality.
 The work may include well redevelopment, well rehabilitation or repair, periodic pumping to ensure connection to the aquifer, or aquifer or slug testing of the well to quantify aquifer connection.
 Other maintenance activities can include replacing shelters, installing protective casing, or installing fencing to protect the site.
 Work to maintain access at spring sites is also supported.
-Any work that helps ensure the integrity of quality of the data or helps protect the site so that data can be collected may be considered under this objective.
+Work that helps ensure the integrity of quality of the data or helps protect the site so that data can be collected may be considered under this objective.

-Site maintenance tasks can only be done at sites that are in the NGWMN Monitoring Location Registry at the time of the proposal due date.
-A table of sites for which work is proposed must be included in the proposal.
+Site maintenance tasks can only be done at sites that are in the NGWMN Monitoring Location Registry on the closing date of the funding opportunity.
+A table and map of sites for which work is proposed must be included in the proposal.